 The IoT devices we have in place now is a powerful lesson in capturing data to create actionable intelligence that creates new capabilities and opens up new, prolific levels of productivity.
 As we move to the years ahead, IoT will generate even greater value, near real-time decision-making and unprecedented economic opportunity.

 Recent research confirms manufacturing has been immensely important to the prosperity of nations, with over 70% of the income variations of 128 nations explained by differences in manufactured product export data alone (WEF, 2012)6.
-For the Manufacturing sector, IoT is in fact the third7 industrial revolution.
+For the Manufacturing sector, IoT is, in fact, the third7 industrial revolution.

 Manufacturers worldwide are using IoT to transform and disrupt their manufacturing processes.
 The German government initiated the Industry 4.0 to promote its industry, harness the potential of IoT and Big Data to uncover the colossal opportunities ahead.
-Several process improvements that IoT can impact for manufacturing, utilities and aviation include automation, factory visibility, power management, proactive maintenance, connected supply chain, etc. Real-time data-driven decision engines for the factory, which connects with logistic providers, other component manufacturers and their clients, a system that is capable to synchronize all the areas in the supply chain, providing full visibility to all of those involved.
-A floor where machines are capable to predict failures, run maintenance processes autonomously with nil input from unreliable monitoring by maintenance personnel, where logistics is self-organized when unexpected production changes such as material shortages and bottlenecks happen is the future of manufacturing with IoT.
+Several process improvements that IoT can impact manufacturing, utilities, and aviation include automation, factory visibility, power management, proactive maintenance, connected supply chain, etc. Real-time data-driven decision engines for the factory, which connects with logistics providers, other component manufacturers and their clients, a system that is capable to synchronize all the areas in the supply chain, providing full visibility to all of those involved.
+A floor where machines are capable to predict failures, run maintenance processes autonomously with nil input from unreliable monitoring by maintenance personnel, where logistics is self-organized when unexpected production changes such as material shortages and bottlenecks happen are the future of manufacturing with IoT.

-“Industry 1.0 was the invention of mechanical help, Industry 2.0 was mass production, pioneered by Henry Ford, Industry 3.0 brought electronics and control systems to the shop floor, and Industry 4.0 is peer-to-peer communication between products, systems and machines.” – Stefan Ferber8, Director for business development of the IoT at Bosch Software Innovations
+“Industry 1.0 was the invention of mechanical help, Industry 2.0 was mass production, pioneered by Henry Ford, Industry 3.0 brought electronics and control systems to the shop floor, and Industry 4.0 is peer-to-peer communication between products, systems, and machines.” – Stefan Ferber8, Director for business development of the IoT at Bosch Software Innovations

 In 2004, WalMart introduced RFID to its supply chain teaming with its top 100 suppliers initially.
 By 2008, they brought in over 15,000 of their suppliers and had their manual orders reduced by 10-15%.
 Furthermore, the data that WalMart sends from its RFID enabled stores to suppliers allowed their suppliers to measure the execution and impact of promotions and boost sales.

 The ability to track products in the supply chain will improve inventory management while decreasing working capital and logistics costs.
-IoT while delivering this can add more information such as temperature, geographic location and transport routes as the products traverse the supply chain.
+IoT while delivering this can add more information such as temperature, geographic location, and transport routes as the products traverse the supply chain.